lucharo/nb2medium/README.md

 `pip install nb2medium`

-Then enable the notebook extension by running:
+The extension should be enabled by default but if it is not enable manually by running:
 ```bash
 jupyter notebook install nb2medium --py
 jupyter notebook enable nb2medium --py